MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 ### IMFMediaStream2

-As explained in [Writing a Custom Media Source](https://docs.microsoft.com/windows/desktop/medfound/writing-a-custom-media-source), the IMFMediaStream2 interface is provided to the frame work from your Custom Media Source via an MENewStream media event posted to the source event queue during the completion of the IMFMediaSource::Start method:
+As explained in [Writing a Custom Media Source](https://docs.microsoft.com/windows/desktop/medfound/writing-a-custom-media-source), the **IMFMediaStream2** interface is provided to the frame work from your Custom Media Source via a [MENewStream](https://docs.microsoft.com/windows/desktop/medfound/menewstream) media event posted to the source event queue during the completion of the [IMFMediaSource::Start](https://docs.microsoft.com/windows/desktop/api/mfidl/nf-mfidl-imfmediasource-start) method:

 ```C++
 IFACEMETHODIMP